Representative Democracy: A Slippery Hold on Freedom

 The fact that Government has shown no interest to implement such a system, rather repeatedly using this excuse of 'no time to ask voters' to make critical national decisions without voter input, means that many of the biggest decisions are typically and effectively put outside of the input of voters.

-[CRITICAL FAILURE]: The party with the most votes not always being the party which forms the government.
+The party with the most votes not always being the party which forms the government.
 Depending how the electoral system, anti-democratic flaws such as the first-past-the-post candidate election system in separate ridings and the ability for losing parties to cooperate to form a minority government, can keep the party which the most citizens voted for out of governance.
 For example, this actually happened in Canada in both the 2021 and 2019 federal elections, where in both cases the Conservative party had the most citizen votes, but the Liberal party, with the support of the NDP party, was able to form the government.

-[CRITICAL FAILURE] Elected Representatives Voting on Unread Legislation: Voters not required to understand or read the policies they give their consent for, but they vote more on concepts and it is the legislators' job to finalize the specific wording of each law they pass, which can undergo many revisions before it is passed.
+Elected Representatives Voting on Unread Legislation: Voters not required to understand or read the policies they give their consent for, but they vote more on concepts and it is the legislators' job to finalize the specific wording of each law they pass, which can undergo many revisions before it is passed.
 Unfortunately legislators are not required to even read the laws they vote on and bind the Public into, even though that is their job.
 Even for representatives with the best intentions, sometimes the proposed legislation is just too long to read even once, nevermind interpret or research, in the time they have before they must vote on it.
 The end result is binding the Public into laws that few even know what they are until they are passed.
 This is a far cry from the moral principle of binding the Public only into laws which are moral and necessary for peace.
 It should be illegal to bind someone else into laws which you haven't even read.

-[CRITICAL FAILURE] Bilateral Responsibiltiy Failure: A major problem with representative democracy is that if something goes morally wrong with the governance, usually nobody, literally no one, is held responsible for it if it was an election issue.
+Bilateral Responsibiltiy Failure: A major problem with representative democracy is that if something goes morally wrong with the governance, usually nobody, literally no one, is held responsible for it if it was an election issue.
 The politicians' defense is typically that they are doing the will of the People (who voted approval for that policy platform), and the People voting by secret ballot typically accept no responsibility since lack of voter responsibility seems implied by the secret ballot system (legally it is, morally it is not).
 Even when voters re-elect someone who already did many tyrannical things during their term of office (emergency powers, lockdowns, mandates, etc), the next time he does tyrannical things they blame that Government not themselves for electing a known tyrant.
 For example, most Ontarians blamed the Ford government for a major labour dispute in November, despite re-electing him after his COVID-19 tyranny in June 2022 (article Nov.
 6, 2022 Poll finds 6 of 10 Ontarians blame Ford government for labour disruptions): why complain when you re-elect clear tyranny?.

 Some problems, such as public debt, are totally out of control because neither governent officials nor voters consider themselves responsible to every pay back the borrowing.